The curling landscape traditionally experiences major changes after an Olympic Games.

 March 11

-Alberta's 2026 representative for the Scotties Tournament of Hearts Kayla Skrlik along with Margot Flemming, Ashton Skrlik and Geri-Lynn Ramsay won't be returning as a team next season.
-In a Instagram post they said "we’ll always cherish the friendships, memories, and experiences we shared along the way."
+Alberta's 2026 representative for the Scotties Tournament of Hearts, Kayla Skrlik, along with Margot Flemming, Ashton Skrlik and Geri-Lynn Ramsay, won't be returning as a team next season.
+In an Instagram post, they said: "We’ll always cherish the friendships, memories, and experiences we shared along the way."

 Team Plett steps back from curling

 One of Canada's brightest young teams from Alberta is stepping back from curling to focus on education.
-Skip Myla Plett will be focusing on her firefighting career, but will explore other opportunities in women's curling.
+Skip Myla Plett will be focusing on her firefighting career but will explore other opportunities in women's curling.
 Third Alyssa Nedohin will be attending school and is unsure what her curling plans will look like for next season.
-Chloe Fediuk and Allie Iskiw are going to focus on school as well, and will be stepping back from competitive curling.
+Chloe Fediuk and Allie Iskiw are going to focus on school as well and will be stepping back from competitive curling.
+The team missed the playoffs at this year's world junior championship.

 March 4